kuler90/OrangeFramework/README.md

 # OrangeFramework

 OrangeFramework is a collection of components for fast and high quality developing mobile apps on Objective-C and Swift.
 It was designed with a focus on simplicity and flexibility.
-All components are fully independent and can be used separately.
+All components are fully independent and can be installed separately.

 OrangeFramework includes:
 * Light-weight iOC container (used for dependency injection).
 * Flexible logger.
 * Powerful extensions.
+* Useful segues
 * Simple system info getter.

 ## Installation